A proposal is a written offer to solve a technical problem

 centered at the bottom, inside the border.

 Organization charts are very similar to flowsheets.
+Rectangular

-requires that the figures be large enough so that a
+figures be large enough so that a lettered or typed label

-lettered or typed label can be plainly and legibly set
+can be plainly and legibly set down inside them, and they

-so that the page will not be crowded.
+must be far enough apart so that the page will not be

 Colored flowsheets and organization charts are effective

 for popular presentation.
-Like the pictograph, such
+Like the pictograph, such color

 Map